Run a Balance Sheet report in QuickBooks Online

 - Your Balance Sheet report is a cumulative report that carries a beginning balance.

-- In other reports, the date range you choose only applies to net income and the specific account you select within the report.
+- In other reports, the date range you set only applies to net income/profit for the year and the specific account you select within the report.
+(Example: If you have A$50 of GST in March and A$ 60 in April, the Balance sheet will show A$110 for the GST liability account).

-If you set the date range for the report as April, the cumulative total of A$110 will still show.
-However, if you select A$110, the transaction detail report will show a beginning balance of A$50 and a transaction of A$60 for April.
+- If the date range for the report is April, it will still show a cumulative total of A$110.
+However, if you select A$ 110, its transaction detail report shows a beginning balance of A$ 50 and then a A$ 60 transaction for April.

-In addition, the Sales by Product/Service report is limited to the date range you set.
-So, if you set the report date for April, it will accurately reflect only April and show the A$60 amount.
+- In addition, the Sales by Product/Service Detail report is limited to the date range you set.
+If you set the report date for April, then it will truly reflect only April and show the A$ 60 only.

-To compare the Balance Sheet report with the Accounts Receivable Ageing Summary or Accounts Receivable Ageing Detail reports, follow these steps:
+Compare your Balance Sheet report and Accounts Receivable Ageing Summary or Accounts Receivable Ageing Detail reports

 You can customise your Balance Sheet report to show Year-over-Year columns.